Afrotype/danfo/myfontchecks.md

 >Check a font's fvar instance coordinates comply with our guidelines: https://googlefonts.github.io/gf-guide/variable.html#fvar-instances
 >
 * 💔 **ERROR** The condition <FontBakeryCondition:expected_font_names> had an error: AttributeError: 'NoneType' object has no attribute 'AxisValue'
-</div></details><details><summary>💔 <b>ERROR:</b> On a family update, the DESCRIPTION.en_us.html file should ideally also be updated. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/description/family_update">com.google.fonts/check/description/family_update</a>)</summary><div>

->
->We want to ensure that any significant changes to the font family are properly mentioned in the DESCRIPTION file.
->
->In general, it means that the contents of the DESCRIPTION.en_us.html file will typically change if when font files are updated.
-Please treat this check as a reminder to do so whenever appropriate!
->
-* 💔 **ERROR** The condition <FontBakeryCondition:github_gfonts_description> had an error: BadCertificateSetupException: You probably installed official Mac python from python.org but forgot to also install the certificates.
-There is a note in the installer Readme about that.
-Check the Python folder in the Applications directory, you should find a shell script to install the certificates.
 </div></details><details><summary>🔥 <b>FAIL:</b> Checking file is named canonically. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/canonical_filename">com.google.fonts/check/canonical_filename</a>)</summary><div>

 >